Professor Sir Andre Geim

 Sir Andre Geim is Regius Professor and Royal Society Research Professor at The University of Manchester.
 He has received many international awards and distinctions, including the John Carty Prize from the US National Academy of Sciences and the Copley Medal from the Royal Society.
 Most notably, he was awarded the 2010 Nobel Prize in Physics for his ground-breaking work on graphene.

-Andre Geim was born in Russia in 1958 to German parents and holds dual British and Dutch citizenship.
-He began his academic career in Moscow, spent several years as a postdoctoral researcher at the universities of Nottingham, Bath and Copenhagen and then moved to the Netherlands as associate professor before coming to Manchester in 2001.
+Andre Geim, born in Russia in 1958 to German parents and holds dual British and Dutch citizenship.
+He began his academic career in Moscow, followed by postdoctoral research at the universities of Nottingham, Bath, and Copenhagen.
+He then secured a tenured professorship in the Netherlands before joining The University of Manchester in 2001.